Hearty Homestyle Beef Stew: A Comfort Food Classic

 INSTRUCTIONS

-1. Brown the beef: Heat 2 tbsp olive oil in a large Dutch oven over medium-high heat.
-Pat beef cubes dry with paper towels, then season generously with salt and pepper.
-Sear half the beef, cooking for about 4–5 min per batch until browned on all sides.
-Remove and set aside.
-Repeat with remaining beef.
+1. Brown the beef: Heat 2 tbsp olive oil in a Dutch oven over medium-high.
+Pat beef dry, season with salt and pepper, and brown in two batches, 4–5 min each.
+Set aside.

-3. Add tomato paste and seasonings: Stir in tomato paste, smoked paprika (if using), thyme, and rosemary, cooking for 2 min to deepen their flavor.
-Sprinkle the flour over the vegetables and cook for 1 more min.
+3. Add flavor: Stir in tomato paste, paprika, thyme, and rosemary; cook 2 min.
+Sprinkle with flour and cook 1 more min.

-4. Build the stew base: Gradually pour in red wine (if using) while stirring, scraping up any remaining browned bits.
-Stir in beef broth, Worcestershire sauce, and bay leaves.
+4. Build broth: Gradually stir in wine (if using), beef broth, Worcestershire, and bay leaves.

 Helpful Tips to Perfect This Recipe: